infiniflow/infinity/docs/benchmark.md

 # Benchmark

-**Infinity** provides Python script for sift1m and gist1m dataset benchmark.
+Infinity provides a Python script for benchmarking the SIFT1M and GIST1M datasets.

 ## Get the Infinity binary file